 While you’re in a dream state your body regenerates damaged tissues.
 It also re-arms your immune system and it lowers your blood pressure.

 In the days after a hard ruck, make sure you’re getting enough sleep.
 It will go a long way in speeding up your recovery.
+In this article we take a deep dive into the impact of sleep on rucking.

 Burgers are awesome, still, there are other foods that improve your recovery even better.
 Great foods for regeneration include: